6. Managing study data¶

 Try it out!
 Add another person to your tutorial study.
 On the study page in the Experimenter interface, scroll down to “Manage Researchers”:

 In the search box, type in the first few letters of someone you want to add, and press Enter.
-(If you don’t know anyone else using Lookit, feel free to add Lookit staff Melissa Kline Struhl or Rico Rodriguez to your study!)
 Click the green “+” button to add them to your study:

 They will show up on the right with “Preview” permissions initially: